carols10cents/carol-nichols.com/_posts/2014-07-14-ruby-rust-concurrency.markdown

 interesting!
 It's definitely expanding the way I think about programming, and I'm excited about the future it's foreshadowing.

-I'm a visual and experiental learner though, so when I see statements like "Race conditions are compile-time errors" I wonder what that looks like in the code, what kind of error message you get, and how that differs from what I know in Ruby.
+I'm a visual and experiental learner though, so when I see statements like "<s>Race conditions</s> Data races are compile-time errors" ([thank you for the clarification, dbaupp :)](http://www.reddit.com/r/rust/comments/2aq2zy/ruby_rust_and_concurrency/cixp069)) I wonder what that looks like in the code, what kind of error message you get, and how that differs from what I know in Ruby.

 So I went out hunting for a trivial race condition in Ruby that I could port to Rust to see what would happen.